Delft Consulting

 • External Audits: Engage experts to review the risk management plan and provide independent assessments.
 Audits can uncover risks that are difficult to recognize from an internal perspective.

 Effective supply chain risk management requires a clear organizational approach.
-SMEs can choose from different organizational structures to manage risks, for example:
+You can choose from different organizational structures to manage risks, for example:

 • Decentralized Approach: Make each department responsible for managing its own risks, with central coordination by the CEO.
 This approach ensures that risk management is integrated into all areas of the business and that there is a clear understanding of responsibilities.